Kong/docs.konghq.com/app/_hub/kong-inc/response-transformer/index.md

       required: false
       value_in_examples: ["new-json-key:some_value", "another-json-key:some_value"]
       description: List of property:value pairs.
 If and only if the property is not present, add a new property with the given value to the JSON body.
 Ignored if the property is already present.
+    - name: add.json_types
+      required: false
+      value_in_examples: ["new-json-key:string", "another-json-key:number"]
+      description: List of JSON type names.
+Specify the types of the JSON values returned when adding a new JSON property.
     - name: append.headers
       required: false
       value_in_examples: ["x-existing-header:some_value", "x-another-header:some_value"]